Run the interactive server installer

 In the Configuration Details dialog box, enter the port number for Common Tomcat.
 The default port is 8080.

-Note: For Windows installations, Common Tomcat runs under the Windows System Account by default.
-If you need to run it under a specific user, for example, when you are using network shares that Deployment Automation must have permission to access as part of its core processing, you must change the login information in the Common Tomcat service properties.
+Windows: By default, Common Tomcat runs under the Windows System Account.
+To run it under a specific user, for example, when you are using network shares that Deployment Automation must have permission to access as part of its core processing, you must change the login information in the Common Tomcat service properties.
 The default service name is Micro Focus Common Tomcat 8.
 For details on changing Tomcat service properties, see the Apache Tomcat documentation.

 Click Install.
-The Deployment Automation server installation finishes and the summary dialog box is displayed.
+The installation finishes and the summary is displayed.

-The properties set during the server installation are recorded in the installed.properties file located in the profile directory.
-By default for Windows this is:
+The properties set during the server installation are recorded in the installed.properties file stored in the profile directory.

 Deployment Automation is installed and connected to your database.
 You can now configure Deployment Automation by logging in to the web application using the administrator account you created.